Costa Cruises liner adrift after fire on board

 The much smaller Costa Allegra, with 636 passengers and 413 crew on board, was sailing some 200 miles southwest of the Seychelles when the fire broke out and it sent a distress signal, the company said.

-A cargo vessel is due to arrive at around 2300 GMT, Moretti said, followed by two large French fishing vessels and then two tugs from the Seychelles on Tuesday afternoon.

-He said it had not yet been decided whether to try to transfer the passengers to these vessels or leave them on the ship until it is tugged to shore, either on the Seychelles or Alphonse Island, some 20 miles away.

-Shares of Carnival Cruises, which owns Costa Cruises, fell slightly in London trading after news of Costa Allegra's difficulties and were down 2 percent at 1600 GMT.
+Shares of Carnival Cruises fell slightly in London trading after news of Costa Allegra's difficulties and were down 2 percent at 4 p.m.

 A Seychelles coastguard official confirmed that support vessels were "on their way" but said they would give no further information until authorised by Costa Cruises.